Name: Elisabeth Akinwale Age: 38 Location: Chicago, IL Photo credits: Alison Gamble Photography

 I have really been strength training since I started gymnastics at four years old!
 I have always enjoyed being physically active, with a few starts and stops during my adult life.
 I was first introduced to strength training with weights in my early twenties.
 My collegiate gymnastics career was cut short after a series of knee injuries, the last of which I went through rehabilitation at my university, including strength training with weights.
 I wanted to continue to strengthen my previously injured leg, so I joined a local gym and started to learn more about lifting weights.

-What excites you most about being a member of the Girls Gone Strong Advisory Board?
-I’m beyond excited to collaborate with the remarkable women on the GGS Advisory Board.
+What excites you most about being part of Girls Gone Strong?
+I’m beyond excited to collaborate with all of these remarkable women.
 They are phenomenal, committed women who share a common interest in health and fitness and the betterment of culture for women.
-As a formerly Licensed Social Worker, I love that the Advisory Board is strategically designed to address multiple realms of health, not just physical fitness.
+As a formerly Licensed Social Worker, I love that GGS is strategically designed to address multiple realms of health, not just physical fitness.

 Why are you so passionate about sharing information with the Girls Gone Strong audience?
 I’m truly honored to be part of the collective of women that Girls Gone Strong has drawn together.
 I’ve been involved in fitness for nearly twenty years, and there is a lack of easily accessible information that is intended to empower women to better themselves, rather than capitalize on women’s insecurities.